bjuppa/laravel-blog/README.md

     Just remember that permalinks and generated entry id's should ideally be kept constant after a blog has been published to avoid broken feeds and links for your audience.

+    The service provider handles registration of routes to all configured blogs.
-    While setting up, you can check which routes and paths are generated using:
+    You can check which routes and paths are generated using:

     ```bash
     php artisan route:list